 Your payment for Wi-Fi Internet service will appear on your MileagePlus account statement as "Wi-Fi Redemption."

 Features and restrictions

-- Can I use United Wi-Fi on international flights?
+- Can I use United Wi-Fi Internet on international flights?

-Many international flights will offer Wi-Fi.
-On aircraft equipped with DIRECTV, however, Wi-Fi access is limited to the continental United States.
+Many international flights offer Wi-Fi Internet.
+On all 737 and 757 aircraft equipped with DIRECTV, Wi-Fi Internet is limited to within the continental United States.

 - Can I switch Internet access between devices or use Internet on multiple devices simultaneously?